 This coastal fringe of mainly Sitka spruce, with its associated plants and animals, is truly a special place to discover.
 Sitka spruce forests are typically coast-hugging – they are rarely found more than 80 kilometres inland and at elevations greater than 30 metres.
 The park’s extensive groves of spruce attain a biomass (weight of plants per hectare) that is nearly twice that of a tropical forest.
 This dynamic system has developed over thousands of years and functions perfectly if left undisturbed.

 Several hiking trails in the Carmanah Valley provide access to many of the park’s notable natural features, including some of the area’s largest trees.
 Many sections of the trail are extremely muddy and difficult.
 Be equipped with appropriate clothing (including adequate rain gear) and good hiking boots.

 - Visitors to Carmanah Walbran Provincial Park are reminded that the park is a wilderness area.
 Trails are primitive and very muddy.
 Carmanah Walbran has no gas, food, roofed lodging, telephone or medical services.
 Gas, food and telephone service are available at the Didtidaht Nation Centre located in Nitinat, approximately 20 km from the park.
 The primary destination point of visitors to the park is the Park Facility Operator’s station, located at the lower Carmanah Valley Trailhead.
 This area offers parking, pit toilets and walk-in camping above the valley.

 - National Topographic Series map number 92, sheets C/10 and C/15 cover the Carmanah Valley area.
-These maps are available from Government Agents and most map retailers in British Columbia.
+These maps are available from most map retailers in British Columbia.